T his may look like a basket filled with burned tennis balls but the contents have nothing to do with courts, rackets or athletic shoes.

 When I was little, I remember sitting next to my grandmother (Nana's Banana's mom) as she picked the meat out of her pile of cured nuts.

-The Black walnut was at the heart of my grandmother's eagerly anticipated homemade fudge which she made every year around the holidays.
+The Black Walnut was at the heart of my grandmother’s eagerly anticipated homemade fudge which she made every year around the holidays.

-Nana Banana says anyone who plants a Black walnut tree is really doing it for future generations to enjoy.
+Mom says anyone who plants a Black walnut tree is really doing it for future generations to enjoy.

 See you back here next week. ♥